sehrgutesoftware/laravel5-api/README.md

 ##### Plugin Hooks

 The available hooks are listed in the ["Hooks" directory](https://github.com/sehrgutesoftware/laravel5-api/tree/master/src/Laravel5_Api/Hooks).

 In order to use a hook, you simply have to declare that your plugin class `implements` the corresponding interface and then actually implement the appropriate method of that interface.
 Take a look at source code of the [existing plugins](https://github.com/sehrgutesoftware/laravel5-api/tree/master/src/Laravel5_Api/Plugins) to see how this is done.

-Each hook interface always contains exactly one method.
+Each hook interface declares exactly one method.
+The name of this method is the same as the interface, just with a lowercase first letter.
+Example: The Hook Interface `AdaptResourceQuery` declares a method named `adaptResourceQuery`.

 ###### Available Hooks